sei-international/LEAPMacro.jl/docs/src/index.md

 # [LEAP-Macro](@id introduction)
 This documentation explains how to use **LEAP-Macro** to build a linked energy-economic model.

+!!! info "Accessing the code"
+    LEAP-Macro is open source and hosted on GitHub.
+If you wish to access the code, please visit the [LEAP-Macro GitHub repository](https://github.com/sei-international/LEAPMacro.jl).

 The energy system in a LEAP-Macro application is represented in [LEAP](https://leap.sei.org/), the Low Emissions Analysis Platform.
 The economy is represented in a macroeconomic model called **Macro**.
 This documentation will explain how to build a Macro model and link the model to LEAP.

 !!! tip "Learning about LEAP"